DataDog/documentation/content/en/dashboards/widgets/_index.md

 ### CSV

-To download data from a timeseries, table, or toplist widget in CSV format, click the export button in the upper right hand side of the widget, and select “Download as CSV”.
+To download data from a timeseries, table, or top list widget in CSV format, click the export button in the upper right hand side of the widget, and select “Download as CSV”.

 [1]: /dashboards/widgets/timeseries/#full-screen
 [2]: /dashboards/